 Now being healthy requires a lot more than a diet rich in whole food, but what we eat plays an integral part.
 Exercise, developing and expressing our passions, loving our friends and ourselves, feeling connected, and expressing how we feel, are all part of the longer longevity recipe.
 Yet, I have found that eating more living food (food that still has enzymes and super nutrients in tact) can help open the box to reveal and heal all of the other vital pieces of the puzzle.

-To learn more about medicinal properties of food, get recipes and more, visit my Blog >
+To learn more about medicinal properties of food, get recipes and more, visit my Food and Recipes section>

-After being a life coach for many years, I became a Certified Holistic Health Coach.
+I am a Certified Holistic Health Coach.
 I received my coach training from the Institute for Integrative Nutrition, where I was educated in more than one hundred dietary theories and studied a variety of practical lifestyle coaching methods.
-Drawing on this knowledge, and my own life experience, I will help you create a completely personalized “roadmap to health” that suits your unique body, lifestyle, preferences, and goals.
+Drawing on this knowledge, and my own life experience, I can help you create a completely personalized “roadmap to health” that suits your unique body, lifestyle, preferences, and goals.
 I will help you craft “a longevity recipe” that is unique and catered just for you.

 I am not a doctor, nor a nutritionist.
 I am simply passionate in the arena of health and have been researching and experimenting with food for over 30 years, and I am Certified Health Coach.
 I do not make any claims that the recipes or products I offer are a cure for cancer or other diseases, however, there has been extensive research done by countless health professionals that have agreed that an abundance of whole, plant based foods can make a significant difference in the health and well being of our bodies.